Postmedia-StreetPerfect/StreetPerfectClientNet/README.md

 C# XPC Client for StreetPerfect

 Note that this client access does not support authentication or encryption and does not support the Typeahead API.
 However, there is an [HTTP client](https://github.com/Postmedia-StreetPerfect/StreetPerfectHttpClientNet) available that uses the new HTTP frontend and supports the typeahead API.
 Both clients use the same interface and models.
-The HTTP client can also be used to access the StreetPerfect SaS site.
+The HTTP client can also be used to access the StreetPerfect SaaS site.

 The easiest way to use the C# XPC client is to add it as a singleton service in your ConfigureServices() aspnet function.